nicklockwood/FastCoding/README.md

 * Change the name of the ivar to something that is not KVC compliant (i.e. not the same as the property, or the property name with an _ prefix).
 You can do this using the @synthesize method, e.g. @synthesize foo = unEncodableFoo;
 * Override the +fastCodingKeys method

 If you wish to encode additional data that is not represented by an @property, override the +fastCodingKeys method and add the names of your virtual properties.
-You will need to implement sutiable setter/getter methods for these properties, or the encoding/decoding process won't work.
+You will need to implement suitable setter/getter methods for these properties, or the encoding/decoding process won't work.

 If you wish to substitute a different class for decoding, you can implement the -classForFastCoding method and FastCoding will encode the object as that class instead.
 If you wish to substitute a different object after decoding, use the -awakeAfterFastCoding method.

-If you have removed or renamed a property of a class, and want to provide backward compatibilty for a previously saved FastCoder file, you should implement a private setter method for the old property, which you can then map to wherever it should go in the new object structure.
+If you have removed or renamed a property of a class, and want to provide backward compatibility for a previously saved FastCoder file, you should implement a private setter method for the old property, which you can then map to wherever it should go in the new object structure.
 E.g. if the old property was called foo, add a private -setFoo: method.
 Alternatively, override the -setValue:forUndefinedKey: method to gracefully handle any unknown property.

 Security